tomconte/tomconte.github.io/_posts/2023-03-09-dask-on-azureml-using-mpi.md

 ---
-post_title: 'Data preparation at scale on Azure ML using Dask'
+title: "Data preparation at scale on Azure Machine Learning using Dask"
-author1: tconte
-post_slug: data-prep-at-scale-on-azure-ml-using-dask
-post_date: 2023-02-23
-categories: Big Data, Machine Learning
-tags: Azure ML
-featured_image: check instructions below
-summary: summary of the post
+layout: post
 ---

-# Data preparation at scale on Azure Machine Learning using Dask

 ## Introduction